 After the flight check, we were on our way and up in the air.
 The weather couldn’t have been better.
-Five minutes later we were taking in breathtaking views of the Alps.
+Five minutes later, we were taking in breathtaking views of the Alps.
 Not a bad way to be introduced to the Alps…

 I drove back with Fabi.
 That’s when he told me that he also had a flight simulator in his living room — one he had built himself as a fun side project.
-It had caused quite a bit of excitement, first with the neighbors, and then the local media.
+It had caused quite a bit of excitement, first with the neighbors and then with the local media.
 How does one build a flight simulator in their spare time?

 The Idea Spark

 Fabi’s passion for flying goes back to his childhood when he and his friend Ralph dreamed of being fighter pilots.
-Fabi’s dream was shattered early, after he got glasses in kindergarten, but Ralph did go on to become a fighter pilot.
+Fabi’s dream was shattered early after he got glasses in kindergarten, but Ralph did go on to become a fighter pilot.

-The First prototype (2014)
+The prototype (2014)

-There was a 6DOF (six degree of freedom) motion platform from a German vendor for $85K.
+There was a 6DOF (six degrees of freedom) motion platform from a German vendor for $85K.
 A cheaper 4DOF simulator ran for $35K.
 Even if he managed to buy one, these things were massive, required disassembly (voiding their warranty), and 400V of power.

 There were still technical risks and overheating concerns as no one had successfully used these motors to control a flight simulator yet.
 But this was still a promising direction, so Fabi got his hands on just one of these controllers and started testing it with an AC motor and a crank arm.
 It passed the test.

-Once he was satisfied with his model, he open sourced all his specifications on his blog (http://6dofabi.blogspot.ch/) as a way to give back to the community.
+Once he was satisfied with his model, he open-sourced all his specifications on his blog (http://6dofabi.blogspot.ch/) as a way to give back to the community.

 As he was invading the family living room with this project, he got everyone involved.
-His kids helped him with wiring, learned some coding, and really got behind the project.
+His kids helped him with wiring, learned some coding, and got behind the project.
 Once the simulator was functional, word quickly got out in his neighborhood.